 Students must be in attendance or acquire notes from other students when classes are held on-site for a set amount of time.
 They must enroll in another course if they require a refresher course.
 Students can access online information and revisit it as needed through eLearning and study at their speed and on their own time.

 By using eLearning with video conferencing technology, geographical boundaries have vanished and opened the gates of education for those hampered by circumstances.
-With a decent internet connection and a supported device, anyone can enroll for a class of their choice and level up their skills.
-If you are someone looking to develop an eLearning software enabled with video conferencing, check out E-learning Software.
+With a decent internet connection and a supported device, anyone can enroll for a class and level up their skills.
+If you want to develop eLearning software enabled with video conferencing, check out E-learning Software.